-' Last update Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms (CHN) 20-Apr-2020 (Last updated: 20-Apr-2020) From 25 March the lockdown measures are lifted in Hubei Province and from 8 April in the provincial capital, Wuhan.
+Last update Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms China (CHN) (Last updated: 21-Apr-2020) From 25 March the lockdown measures are lifted in Hubei Province and from 8 April in the provincial capital, Wuhan.
 On 31 March lockdown measures are reimposed on Jia County (ca. 600 000 inhabitants) in Pingdingshan City, Henan Province, just North of the border with Hubei as 4 previously unknown patients tested positive.
-On 7 April Suifenhe in Heilongjiang Province at he Russian border was sealed as dozens of citizens returning tested positive "Social distancing" measures Areas are classified by the extent of risk, the phasing out of infections leads to lower rating on the risk scale Screening of all passengers, stricter for those arriving from infected places, questionnaires done on board of airplanes.
+On 7 April Suifenhe in Heilongjiang Province at he Russian border was sealed as dozens of citizens returning tested positive. - "Social distancing" measures Areas are classified by the extent of risk, the phasing out of infections leads to lower rating on the risk scale Screening of all passengers, stricter for those arriving from infected places, questionnaires done on board of airplanes.
 From 28 March foreigners with visa or resident permits or visa free national are not allowed to enter the country with a few exceptions such as transit passangers or diplomats.
 Cancellation of public events, the extent of stringency varies by city.
 In Beijing, for instance, dining in a restaurant for over 2 people is prohibited.
 Similarly, meeting with more than 2 participants are prohibited in some locations.
-Cinemas in some localities restarted operations, but then were closed down again for the sake of prevention of COVID-19 infections. - The 42,000+ medical personnel sent from all around China to support the fight with the outbreak in Wuhan are gradually returning as there is decreasing need for them - Medical equipment and pharmaceuticals related to the new coronavirus are exempt from registration fees - Public procurement commitment for extra installed capacity of masks and other prevention materials in case market demand shrinks - Support to vaccine and medicine-related research to fight the virus - Building 2 new hospitals (by now dismantled) and dozens of laboratories for testing The government introduced the COVID I loan program for SMEs in the total amount of CZK 5bn (about 180m EUR, 0.1% of GDP).
-SMEs will be able to apply for a direct interest-free loan in the range of CZK 0.5 to 15m.
-Loans are granted up to 90% of eligible expenditure with a maturity of 2 years including the possibility of deferred repayment for up to 12 months.
-COVID Prague is available from April 20 for Prague entreprenerus and SMEs (Since COVID II is funded by the EU, it is not possible to support projects in Prague).
-A total of CZK 600m was allocated for the COVID Prague.
-The parliament passed a bill (April 8) that allows for individuals and companies affected by the coronavirus to delay paying their rents, and introduces a ban on evictions of companies/ individuals unable to pay rents.
-The bill to mitigate the impact of the crisis in the tourism sector was proposed (April 6, pending parliament approval), to help travel agencies with a one-year transitional period for reimbursement of already paid holidays.
-On April 1 the government approved a proposal to declare a moratorium on the payment of loans and mortgages.
-Debtorsindividuals as well as companies - will be able to interrupt their payments for a period of three or six months.
+Cinemas in some localities restarted operations, but then were closed down again for the sake of prevention of COVID-19 infections. - The 42,000+ medical personnel sent from all around China to support the fight with the outbreak in Wuhan are gradually returning as there is decreasing need for them - Medical equipment and pharmaceuticals related to the new coronavirus are exempt from registration fees - Public procurement commitment for extra installed capacity of masks and other prevention materials in case market demand shrinks - Support to vaccine and medicine-related research to fight the virus - Building 2 new hospitals (by now dismantled) and dozens of laboratories for testing Specific corporate income tax (CIT) incentives introduced for enterprises engaged in producing key supplies related to coronavirus protection and containment (e.g. masks, protective clothing).
+This includes a 100% expensing deduction for investment in equipment to expand production capacity.
+The policy statement also covers companies in those sectors most affected by the virus and that are under strain - such as wholesale/retail, accommodation, catering, tourism, logistics, transport, entertainment etc.